A Thom Spectrum Model for $C_2$-Integral Brown--Gitler Spectra: Statement of Theorems

 We extend the arguments of Cohen--Davis--Goerss--Mahowald to the $C_2$-equivariant setting.
 To make this extension clear, we first recall Cohen--Davis--Goerss--Mahowald's nonequivariant argument, then outline the structure of our equivariant extension.

 In \cite{CDGM1988}, Cohen--Davis--Goerss--Mahowald make a Thom spectrum model for integral Brown--Gitler spectra precise by explicitly defining the base space.
-Specifically, they consider the space $\Omega^2 S^3 \langle 3 \rangle,$ the double loop space of the homotopy fiber of the unit map $ S^3 \to K(\mZ, 3),$ and show that after localization with respect to mod $p$ homology, a weight filtration on the homology of $\Omega^2 S^3 \langle 3 \rangle$ is in fact induced by an actual filtration of the space $\Omega^2 S^3 \langle 3 \rangle.$ The filtration pieces of the space $\Omega^2 S^3 \langle 3 \rangle_2$ are the base spaces in the Thom spectrum model for integral Brown--Gitler spectra.
+Specifically, they consider the space $\Omega^2 S^3 \langle 3 \rangle,$ the double loop space of the homotopy fiber of the unit map $ S^3 \to K(\mZ, 3)$.
+They show that the $H \umF_2$-localization $\Omega^2 S^3 \langle 3 \rangle_2$ carries a filtration which induces the weight filtration on homology.
+The filtration pieces of the space $\Omega^2 S^3 \langle 3 \rangle_2$ are the base spaces in the Thom spectrum model for integral Brown--Gitler spectra.